iTwin/itwinjs-core/docs/presentation/content/ContentRelatedInstances.md

 ### Attribute: `onlyIfNotHandled`

-Identifies whether we should ignore this specification if another specification was already handled (based on rule priorities and definition order).
-Should be used when defining a fallback specification.
+Identifies whether we should ignore this specification if another specification was already *handled* (based on rule priorities and definition order).
+Should be used when defining a fallback specification. **Note:** *handled* means that it was picked for evaluation, but doesn't mean it resulted in content being returned.

 |                   |           |
 | ----------------- | --------- |